Cosijoeza

-Guxi Chikoeza, Kosi'ioeza (Zapotec: Guxi Chikoeza or Kosi'ioeza) (c.
-1450–1529) was a Coquitao (King in Zapotec) of Zaachila (the kingdom not to be confused with the homonymous city), its name in Zapotec means "Storm of obsidian knives" or "time of obsidian knives", was named by Aztecs as Huizquiauitl.
-He ascended the throne in 1487, faced the expansionism of the Aztec Empire and built the city of Guiengola.
+Guxi Chikoeza, also spelled Kosi'ioeza, (c.
+1450–1529) was a coquitao (king) of Zaachila.
+His name means "Storm of obsidian knives" or "time of obsidian knives" in Zapotec.
+The Aztecs referred to him as Huizquiauitl.
+He ascended the throne in 1487, faced two invasions from the Aztec Empire, and built the city of Guiengola.

-The geostrategic importance of the kingdom of Zaachila is due to its condition as a bridge between the highlands of the Anáhuac center and the Mayan lands of what is now Chiapas and Guatemala, as well as its important salt production industry on the coast, goldsmith and grana cochineal (these activities continue to be industries in the region although with less economic influence than in the past) because of this Zaachila was seen under the ambition of the Aztecs.

-In the face of the threat posed by the Aztecs, in 1494 King Guxi Chikoeza ordered the killing of the children who were in his territory for being the spies, the Aztec Tlatoani Ahuitzotl took these murders as casus belli and in 1497 the war began.
-Zapotec, the city of Huaxyacac was the first to be attacked and destroyed, then it was Mitla, the military campaign spread through the Isthmus of Tehuantepec and reach the Soconusco, this led to Guxi Chikoeza to propose an alliance to the Mixtec king Dzahuindanda, Dzahuindanda accepted this alliance and supplied 24,000 warriors that joined the 36,000 of Zaachila's army, together they succeeded in expelling the Aztecs.
+The kingdom of Zaachila possessed a strategic location between the highlands of the Valley of Mexico and the Maya lands of what is now Chiapas and Guatemala, as well as important industries of salt production, goldsmithing and cochineal dye, and this geopolitical importance attracted the interest of the Aztecs.
+In an attempt to counter the Aztec threat, in 1494 King Guxi Chikoeza ordered the Aztec spies in his territory killed.
+The Aztec tlatoani Ahuitzotl took these murders as a casus belli and launched an invasion in 1497.
+The city of Huaxyacac was the first to be attacked and destroyed by the Aztecs, followed by Mitla, the Isthmus of Tehuantepec and Soconusco.
+Faced with a difficult situation, Guxi Chikoeza requested aid from the Mixtec king Dzahuindanda, who accepted the alliance and supplied 24,000 warriors that joined the 36,000 of Zaachila's army, and the combined forces succeeded in expelling the Aztecs.

-In 1497 Ahuitzotl again attacked the Zapotec and Mixteca allied kingdoms and sent the general command army Tlacatecat to the bastion that represented Guiengola, the siege of the city lasted 7 months.
+In 1497, Ahuitzotl again attacked the allied Zapotec and Mixtec kingdoms and sent the Tlacateccatl (general) to the bastion that represented Guiengola, beginning a siege that lasted 7 months.
 Ahuitzotl then proposed a peace treaty to Guxi Chikoeza in which he included the hand of his daughter, the princess Xilabela.
 From this union, princes Cosiiopii II and Pinopiaa were born.

-At his death Kosi'ioeza was buried in the city of Zaachila, capital of the homonymous kingdom, a place where it was customary to bury the Zapotec sovereigns.
+Upon his death, Kosi'ioeza was buried in the city of Zaachila, a place where it was customary to bury the Zapotec sovereigns.